-Philosophy in the Public Sphere
+Philosophy and the Public Sphere

 2020 SOCIETY OF CHRISTIAN PHILOSOPHERS EASTERN REGIONAL CONFERENCE